ComScore

 • Time Commitment: 5 minutes

-OK, I couldn’t resist including the O.G. marg.
-This version uses freshly squeezed lime juice instead of sour mix (which is well worth the effort) and makes sweetener optional.
+I'd be remiss not to include a recipe for an O.G. margarita.
+This version uses freshly squeezed lime juice instead of sour mix or margarita mix (which is well worth the effort) and makes sweetener optional.
+If you do want it sweet, use agave or simple syrup.

 3. Guava Mezcal Mule